May Sale. Ends May 26th

 How to Read Your Results if You’re Used to Letters

-A grade 5 is a surefire pass, a grade 7 is basically excellent and anything above that is outstanding.
+A grade 5 is a solid pass, a grade 7 is excellent, and anything above that is outstanding.
+Once you get the hang of it, the conversion becomes second nature.

 The Timeline of Change